collective/collective.pece/README.rst

 About
 -----

 The PECE add-on for Plone is a research tool, currently in use by `RPI <http://theasthmafiles.org>`_ but available to anyone doing similar research.
-It features Dexterity content types and a Collective Cover integration to enable the creation of an "Asthma File": a collectively developed document containing artifacts and annotations.
+It features `Dexterity <https://github.com/plone/plone.dexterity>`_ content types and a `Collective Cover <https://github.com/collective/collective.cover>`_ integration to enable the creation of an "Asthma File": a collectively developed document containing artifacts and annotations.

 Installation
 ------------

-To install PECE functionality on your Plone site, add ``pece`` to your list of Plone "instance eggs" in your ``buildout.cfg`` file.
+To install PECE functionality on your Plone site, add ``collective.pece`` to your list of Plone "instance eggs" in your ``buildout.cfg`` file.
 Run Buildout and restart Plone.
 Create a new Plone site with the add-on selected:

 .. image:: screenshot1.png